James Oliphant Fraser Jr.

 James Oliphant Fraser Jr. (1858 – April 22, 1896) was a lawyer and politician in Newfoundland.
 He represented Fortune Bay in the Newfoundland House of Assembly as a Tory from 1893 to 1896.

-The son of James Oliphant Fraser, who also represented Fortune Bay in the assembly, he was born in St. John's and was educated there.
-Fraser went on to study law, practised as a solicitor and then was called to the Newfoundland bar in 1888.
-He was also an agent for the Scottish Provident Institution and for the Dominion Safety Fund Life Association.
+The son of James Oliphant Fraser, who also represented Fortune Bay in the assembly, Fraser was born and educated in St. John's.
+He went on to study law, practised as a solicitor, and was called to the Newfoundland bar in 1888.
+Additionally, he served as an agent for the Scottish Provident Institution and the Dominion Safety Fund Life Association.

 Fraser died in office in 1896.